6 points, SCA Band 2, 0.125 EFTSL

 Fundamentals of data and computer communication methods and techniques, including ISO and TCP/IP layered protocols.

 This unit focuses on the design and programming techniques essential for developing distributed software systems and applications - with Java as the teaching language.
 The unit presents concurrent programming primitives and concepts for distributed systems.
 The unit also focuses on application of concurrent techniques in distributed system designs.
 Programming and implementation issues and techniques of distributed applications are studied.
 Enabling techniques for building distributed systems are analysed and evaluated.
 Distributed Software Patterns are presented.
 The unit also includes case studies of distributed programming paradigms and their applications (e.g. JINI, JavaSpaces).

-At the completion of this unit students will:
+At the completion of this unit, students should be able to:

 Minimum total expected workload equals 12 hours per week comprising:

-(a.)
-Contact hours for on-campus students:
+- Contact hours for on-campus students: